Dr Barbara Gentili

 Biography

-I graduated in law at the University of Perugia and in singing at the Milan Conservatoire.
-I gained my PhD in historical musicology at the Royal College of Music in London in 2019.
+I graduated in Law at the University of Perugia and in Opera Singing at the Milan Conservatoire.
+I gained my PhD in Musicology at the Royal College of Music in London in 2019.

-I have sung leading roles in major Italian opera houses and have been awarded a Leverhulme Early Career Fellowship (2020-2023), a Fellowship from the Beinecke Library at Yale University (2022) and a Rome Award from the British School at Rome (2020).
+I sang leading roles in major Italian opera houses and have been awarded a Leverhulme Early Career Fellowship (2020-2023) and short-term Fellowships from the Beinecke Library at Yale University (2022) and the British School at Rome (2020).

-I have written about opera and singers for the Spectator, Opera Magazine, OperaClick and Il giornale della musica.
+I am an active concert singer and have written about opera and singers for the Spectator, Opera Magazine, OperaClick and Il giornale della musica.

 ResearchResearch interests